josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/standard_material_3d.md

 > vertices, or "flat shading", the mesh will appear to have gaps when using Grow.
 >

+Note that in Godot 4.5 onwards, stencil buffer-based outlines are available using the **Outline** <doc:standard_material_3d#Stencil>.
+This can be used as an alternative to Grow for outlines.

 ## Transform

 ### Fixed Size